19PHOBOSS98/Minecraft-Omnidirectional-Drone-Controller-ValkyrienSkies2-ComputerCraft/README.md

   ![image](https://github.com/19PHOBOSS98/Minecraft-Omnidirectional-Drone-Controller-ValkyrienSkies2-ComputerCraft/assets/37253663/e7c710f2-2ac9-422d-902a-3aeb1eb5b204)

 Minecraft has a giant modding community.
 With the Valkyrien Skies 2 mod (currently a modding API for building sub-mods), players are able to build physics based creations.
 The ComputerCraft mod adds in-game computers and peripherals with Lua based programming.
+I abused both along with my college degree to create this.

 ## The Handicaps That I Had To Overcome
 Imma be honest, it wasn't easy for me to pull this off.

 ### Redstone
 The thrusters (the red and white rockets) are powered by Redstone.
+[More about Redstone here...](https://minecraft.fandom.com/wiki/Redstone_Dust)
 For those of you unfamiliar with Redstone, it only comes in POSITIVE INTEGERS.
-[More about Redstone here...](https://minecraft.fandom.com/wiki/Redstone_Dust)

 That made it difficult to control the thrusters by default.
 I had to resort to using Pulse Width Modulation to get finer control over the thrusters.

 At first I assumed it would be enough to use a fixed redstone value and just pulse it in certain intervals to control the thrusters.
 However, thanks to **NikZapp**'s help, I was able to get the full range of redstone strength while retaining fine control!

 Thanks to **NikZapp** For the Distributed-PWM-Redstone Algorithm.
-Never would have fine control over RedStone Thrusters without it!
+Never would have done this without it!

 ### Inertia Tensor
 Currently, the mods I used didn't provide the ship's Inertia Tensor right out of the box.
-I had to build my own inertia tensor for my ships.
+I had to build my own inertia tensor for my ship.

-With Create's Schematics.nbt file and a dictionary of block masses, I wrote my own separate java program to extract the data and construct an inertia tensor
+With Create's Schematics.nbt file and a dictionary of block masses, I wrote my own separate java program to extract the data and construct an inertia tensor.

 A big thanks to Querz for building the Java Library I used to extract NBT data from the schematic files: https://github.com/Querz/NBT

 But tbh, I think the VS2-Computers addon will eventually implement a function in the future to expose the ships inertia tensor so people wouldn't have to go thru what I went thru...

+## Prerequisits
 You might need to read up on these topics before diving in the code.
 Here are some videos that should help you get started:

   +Quaternions: https://youtu.be/1yoFjjJRnLY